 The new update of the MSO software contains four enhancements: In future, evaluations can be accessed via a new “Reports” page.
 This replaces the previous menu item “Reports” in the navigation bar.
 Status steps can now be processed in parallel.
 The function can be activated for each event template.In a case example, we show what parallel workflow processing can look like.
 Furthermore, you can create any number of image fields in the administration area under “Event templates” in the “Activity” tab.
 In addition, an e-mail distribution list can be defined for each event template for sending e-mails from actions.

 How much it costs to control, monitor, track and evaluate/report actions depends closely on the software used.
 This article provides an overview of the total costs, amortization and savings potential(s) of a professionally operated action management system.

-The standardized products of the large providers such as Jira, Stackfield, Trello and co. often support only one method of project management – e.g. Kanban or Scrum – which leads to inefficiencies, especially in projects with multi-stage phases, because there are simply no flexible models or methods that address individual needs.
+The standardized products of large providers such as Jira, Stackfield, Trello and co. often support only one method of project management – e.g. Kanban or Scrum – which leads to inefficiencies, especially in projects with multi-stage phases, because there are simply no flexible models or methods that address individual needs.
 No matter which parameter you set – size, duration, complexity, networking, participation, resources, etc. – not all projects are the same and the advantages of individually configurable software are therefore very apparent.